 India is a diverse and intriguing country with a population of over 1.2 billion.

-concentration of poor people, with a rate of malnutrition among children almost five times more than that of China, and twice that of Sub-Saharan Africa.
+It is one of the fastest growing economies in the world, yet, ironically, still contains the largest concentration of poor people, with a rate of malnutrition among children almost five times more than that of China, and twice that of Sub-Saharan Africa.

 India has about 70% of all leprosy patients worldwide.
 TLM’s work started in India in 1874, and it remains a key area for the Mission, with over 50% of resources being channelled there.
 In recent years, TLM has become more holistic in its approach to care for people affected by leprosy.
 This includes not only healthcare, but education, rehabilitation and vocational training.

-TLM runs 18 hospitals in India, which provide general medical services, as well as specialist leprosy care and referral services.
+TLM runs 14 hospitals in India, which provide general medical services, as well as specialist leprosy care and referral services.

 TLMA partners with The Leprosy Mission Trust India (TLMTI) in its work.